Mariano Rajoy: 2016 general election

 In the general election of 26 June 2016, the PP increased its number of seats in parliament, while still falling short of an overall majority.
 Eventually on 29 October Rajoy was re-appointed as prime minister, after the majority of the PSOE members abstained in the parliamentary vote rather than oppose him.

 In February 2016, Rajoy was declared 'persona non grata' of Pontevedra, his adopted city, because of his cabinet's decision to extend the operating license of a controversial cellulose factory by 60 years (see List of people declared persona non grata).

 2017 witness and no confidence-motion

-On 26 July, Rajoy was due to appear as a witness in the Gürtel corruption case.
+On 26 July, Rajoy was due to appear as a witness in the Gürtel trial.
 This situation prompted a no-confidence motion against Rajoy's government, which was debated on 13 June and defeated as expected on 14 June.